nvibert/start-coding-today/README.md

 PowerCLI is one of the most common tools to automate tasks against a VMware environment.
 PowerCLI abstracts the API calls by providing a command-line interface tool that is self-explanatory.

+PowerCLI is a collection of Windows Powershell modules which are used to manage and maintain a VMware virtual environment.
+PowerCLI is a great tool for system administrators and can be used to gather detailed information and/or execute bulk commands against multiple VMs, Hosts, Network or Storage devices.

 Open the PowerShell windows and run the following command:

 ```powershell